Killing of Iryna Zarutska: Legal proceedings

-United States magistrate judge Susan Rodriguez appointed capital defense lawyer Joshua Kendrick to represent Brown alongside federal public defenders Mary Ellen Coleman and Megan Hoffman.
+United States magistrate judge Susan Rodriguez appointed a capital defense lawyer to represent Brown alongside federal public defenders.
 In October 2025, it was announced that a Rule 24 court hearing to determine whether Brown would face the death penalty had been delayed to April 2026.
 On October 22, Brown was indicted by a federal grand jury for violence against a railroad carrier and mass transportation system.
+On December 11, Brown appeared in Charlotte federal court for the first time.